 Measure the wet ingredients into one bowl and the dry into another bowl.
 Make sure one of those bowls is large enough to hold all the ingredients.
 Mix each bowl thoroughly to combine, then add wet to dry or dry to wet.

-Since we are adding it all at once, it doesn’t really matter which way you do it, just make sure the bowl is big enough to hold it all.
+Does it really matter if you add wet to dry or dry to wet?
+For this recipe, since we are adding it all at once, it doesn’t matter.
+Just make sure the bowl is big enough to hold it all.

 Recently I switched to full fat dairy products in my kitchen.
-It may sound like a crazy idea in this world of skinny everything, but for me it’s really working.
+It may sound like a crazy idea in this world of skinny everything, but for me it makes a positive difference.
 I find that full fat dairy fills me up faster and keeps me feeling fuller longer.
-I believe that smaller portion sizes and not being hungry within an hour of eating is a winning combination.
+I believe that smaller portion sizes and not being hungry within an hour of eating is a winning combination, so full fat is now what I keep on hand.

-That said, while testing this recipe I used greek yogurt with 4% milk fat and whole milk.
+So, while testing this recipe I used greek yogurt with 4% milk fat and whole milk.
 The batter has a thick, rich texture.
 If you opt for low fat your batter will be slightly thinner and the flavor won’t be as rich, but it will definitely still work.
+In fact, if you’ve never created homemade treats with full fat dairy, you won’t be missing anything.

 For the muffin topping, I chose a lemon glaze instead of a streusel topping.
+There is something delightful about the lemon blackberry combo that makes the glaze a great addition to these muffins.
 It’s a very simple icing, using part lemon juice and part powdered sugar.

 You can make it less tart by substituting water for part of the lemon juice, or making a thicker icing by using less lemon juice.
 I suggest that you mix it up, give it a taste, and adjust based on what you like best.